climatescope/cs-datapipeline/README.md

 #### average
 `average` takes multiple sub-indicators and returns their average.
 These sub-indicators have to be specified in the `indicatorId` column, separated by a `|`.
 For example: `Average residential electricity prices|Average commercial electricity prices`.

+`null` values are not taken into account to calculate the average.

 #### timeSeries
 These are used to generate charts that show the evolution over time, for example Installed Capacity.